-In most towns, people hop in their cars and drive to see the most-decorated, lighted-up homes they can find during the holiday season.
+In most towns, people hop in their cars and drive to search for the most-decorated, lighted-up homes they can find during the holiday season.
 In Huntington Beach, they take the boat out instead.

 Why You Should Go

-This seemingly simple activity has been voted Top 10 for the holidays by Coastal Living Magazine, one of "10 Best Christmas Lights Destination in the U.S.," by AOL and "Worth The Drive," according to AAA in Southern California.
+This seemingly simple activity has been voted Top 10 for the holidays by Coastal Living Magazine, one of "10 Best Christmas Lights Destination in the U.S." It's "Worth The Drive," according to the SoCal AAA club.

-Don't be confused when the destination you got with your tickets seems to be inland.
-You will park behind a shopping center and take a shuttle to the boat dock.
+Don't be confused when the starting destination listed with your tickets seems to be inland.
+Guests park behind a shopping center and take a shuttle bus to the boat dock.

 The cruise goes on, rain or shine, and it can be colder than you might think on the water on a December night.
 Even if this is supposed to be sunny southern California, locals complain about how cold it gets.
 Dress warmly.
 Many people suggest taking hats, scarves, and gloves.

 Most people want to see the lights from the top deck.
-If you want to join them, arrive early and go straight upstairs when you get on the boat.
+If you want to join them, go straight upstairs when you get on the boat.

 The standard cruise lasts 45 minutes, but you can also choose an extended 70-minute version that cruises down some of the more intimate, narrow channels in Huntington Harbour.

 They also offer a Land and Sea tour, that includes a secret stop to see some of the decorations up close.
-The tour starts with dinner at the “members only” Huntington Harbour Yacht Club, which overlooks the Harbour and includes “front of the line passes” to your boat.
+The tour starts with dinner at the “members only” Huntington Harbour Yacht Club, which overlooks the Harbour and includes “front of the line passes” for the boat.

 The Huntington Harbor Cruise of Lights supports the youth music education programs of the Philharmonic Society of Orange County.

-Huntington Harbor is just off Pacific Coast Highway, on the east side of the road.
-That might sound like... it's inland and in general, it is.
-But the highway actually runs along a narrow finger of land that separates the ocean from the harbor.
+How to Get There: Huntington Harbor is just off Pacific Coast Highway, on the east side of the road.
+That might sound like it's inland, and in general, it is.
+But the highway runs along a narrow finger of land that separates the ocean from the harbor.